knative/func/docs/guides/integrators_guide.md

 # Integrator's Guide

-Developer's can integrate directly with the Function system using the client library upon which the `func` CLI is based.
-Before beginning this section, you should have a configured provider and be familiar with the topics covered in the [developer's guide](docs/developers_guide.md).
+Developers can integrate directly with the Function system using the client library upon which the `func` CLI is based.
+Before beginning this section, you should have a configured provider and be familiar with the topics covered in the [developer's guide](developers_guide.md).

 ## Using the Client Library